facorread/rust-agent-based-models/README.md

 ## Why not make a crate?

-Generally speaking, the code for an ABM is tightly integrated; see, for example, a typical NetLogo model.
-In this software, model variables such as ```health```, ```next_health```, and ```links``` interact so much with one another that it is not worth it to encapsulate them or restrict access.
+Generally speaking, the code for an ABM is tightly integrated; see, for example, a typical NetLogo model: turtles, patches, and links have no privacy or encapsulation.
+In this repository, model variables such as ```health```, ```next_health```, ```cell_health```, and ```links``` interact so much with one another that it is not worth it to encapsulate them or restrict access.
 But this also means that separating the code into library and client is not feasible.

-See my [`wrapping_coords2d`](https://crates.io/crates/wrapping_coords2d) crate to develop the spatial components of your model, in the form of a 2D grid of cells where the x and y coordinates wrap around.
-For spatial components without wrapping, see [`ameda`](https://docs.rs/ameda/latest/ameda).
+Some individual components of the ABM can exist in independent crates.
+One of them is Orson Peters' [Slotmap](https://github.com/orlp/slotmap), an efficient memory manager that reuses space left behind by dying agents.
+The other is my [`wrapping_coords2d`](https://crates.io/crates/wrapping_coords2d) crate, a utility to manage the landscape by mapping a 2D grid of cells into a vector.
+Both x and y coordinates wrap around the limits of the grid.
+As an alternative, you can use [`ameda`](https://docs.rs/ameda/latest/ameda) to manage the landscape without wrapping.

 ## What comes next?

-A future improvement is the parameter sweep, also known as BehaviorSpace in NetLogo.
-I am not committing to a specific date for this enhancement.
+Future improvements include plotting the landscape, histograms, and timelines with the [plotters](https://crates.io/crates/plotters) crate.
+I will also do parameter sweeps, also known as BehaviorSpace in NetLogo.
+I am not committing to specific dates for these enhancements.

+## Does this repository use `unsafe` code?

+No.

 ## Other ABM designs and links